muddygs/plg_autentication_emailx/README.md

-# plg_authentication_emailx
+# plg\_authentication\_emailx
-2024-FEB-29: Joomla 5 (J5) update is in progress.
+2024-MAR-03: Joomla 4/5 revision released as version 5.0.1.

-Joomla 4 (J4) plugin that allows use of account email instead of username for login and password change.
+Joomla 4 and Joomla 5 plugin that allows use of account email instead of username for login and password change.

 This is modified code of `plg_authentication_email` that supports Joomla 3.
-The code has been updated for Joomla 4 compatibility.
+The code has been updated for newer API compatibility.
 See LICENSE.txt for original copyright/license notices.

 Original package information here: